|Nutrition Facts (per serving)|

 These are the real deal Belgian sugar waffles called Liège, named after a city and a province in Belgium.
 They have a beautiful crunchy sugar coating and are soft and chewy on the inside.
 They smell of vanilla and taste like heaven.
 You can find them all over Europe and in the U.S. In restaurants, you can get them plain or with chocolate drizzled on them.

 Luckily, you can easily make these wonderful waffles at home with any waffle iron and only one special ingredient.
 You will need pearl sugar.
 You can order it off of Amazon, and it is not too expensive.
 Some specialty baking stores also carry it.
 If you are in dire straits and must have these waffles sooner than Amazon will deliver them, you can also just break up some sugar cubes.

-You don't have to have a Belgian waffle iron to make these waffles, but the nice deep ridges sure are a plus in making these waffles amazing.
+You don't have to have a Belgian waffle iron to make these waffles, but the nice deep ridges are a plus in making these waffles amazing.
 These ridges are perfect for holding puddles of delicious maple syrup or whatever other flavors you enjoy.
 And you can also slather on some Nutella or whatever suits your taste when no one is looking.

 These waffles are definitely best served immediately, preferably with some bacon and eggs.
 They do not store or reheat well since they tend to lose their crunchy coating and deliciousness.
 Some authentic waffles will include saffron, but the eggs will give the waffles their nice golden color, and the vanilla extract creates an amazing perfume of sweet deliciousness.